The Impact of Digital Transformation on Nonprofits (+Examples)

 Once changes are implemented, personnel at every level must be brought up to speed with technology.
 For this reason, it is important to include employee training software such as learning management system, digital adoption platforms, knowledge management system, etc., as part of your digital transformation roadmap.

 Transformation doesn’t need to happen in one fell swoop – leaders can build out a comprehensive plan to shift the organization into the digital age.
 Here are 5 examples of areas where shifting to digital processes can greatly benefit nonprofit organizations.

 1. Cloud-based tools for fundraising, donor management, and volunteer management

-Nonprofits can use digital solutions to handle fundraising and volunteer efforts without the need for excessive paperwork and redundant conversations.
+Nonprofits can use digital solutions and volunteer management apps to handle fundraising and volunteer efforts without the need for excessive paperwork and redundant conversations.
 The software can be implemented to automate emails, manage people, and schedule volunteer shifts from a central location.

 2. Mobile giving

 Donation management software allows donors to contribute directly from an organization’s website, no matter what type of device they’re using.
 Through this process, proper documentation and receipts are automatically generated to eliminate the need for any person-to-person interaction.

 Modern donor management platforms also allow team members to manage donations and donor relationships from a centralized hub to keep track of related contracts, run reports, and send emails all in one place.

 Fundraising events account for a substantial proportion of nonprofit fundraising efforts for many nonprofit organizations.
 They are also tricky because of the extensive amount of time and resources that go into holding in-person fundraisers.
 With digital transformation, nonprofit employees can hold events like talks, training lectures, demonstrations, and workshops in a virtual setting.

 Holding virtual events rather than in-person ones significantly reduce costs, thereby increasing the return on investment for each event.